 Unfortunately, they’re also a major source of bloating in some people.
 That said, you necessarily have to go cold turkey on beans if they’re made you bloated in the past.

 Try switching to tinned beans, as these can be easier to digest than dried.
 Rinsing them twice before using can also help.

 The portion size is also important.
-So, start with small amounts, eating them more regularly before you up your potion size.
-Many people rarely eat legumes, eat a whole serve, then wonder why the feel average.
+So, start with small amounts, eating them more regularly before you up your portion size.
+Many people rarely eat legumes, eat a whole serve, then wonder why they feel average.

 If you eat them frequently, chances are your gut will get used to eating them.
 And If your gut doesn’t get used to eating legumes, that’s okay!
 They’re not for everyone and there’s plenty of other delicious foods out there you can eat instead.